microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 5. Select **Common Data Services Default Solution** <br>
    _Note: you can choose to create or use your own custom solution as well.
 The idea here is to create environment variables that will be used by Power CAT Copilot Studio Kit to retrieve secrets from the Azure Key Vault._
 6. Follow the steps in: [Create a new environment variable for the Key Vault secret](https://learn.microsoft.com/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets#create-a-new-environment-variable-for-the-key-vault-secret)
-7. Once created, use the environment variable **schema name** (e.g., cr42e_Copilot1DirectLineSecret) in the Agent Configuration record.
+7. Once created, use the environment variable **schema name** (e.g., cr42e_Copilot1DirectLineSecret) in the agent Configuration record.

 ## Next step
 - [Configure tests](./CONFIGURE_TESTS.md)